CDCgov/udf-bioutils/README.md

 # User-defined bioinformatics utilities for Impala SQL

 Functions are created in the **udx** schema and can be shown via `use udx; show functions;` commands.
 Tables in **udx** show function input arguments and expected return values (*outcome*).
-The tables are named after the function, but with a prefix for user-defined functions (_udf_) or user-defined aggregate functions (_uda_) and with a numeric suffix if the function has been [overloaded](https://en.wikipedia.org/wiki/Function_overloading).
+The tables are named after the function, but with a prefix for user-defined functions (_udf_) or user-defined aggregate functions (_uda_) and with a suffix indicating argument/return types to help distinguish when the function has been [overloaded](https://en.wikipedia.org/wiki/Function_overloading).
 For convenience, I have written SQL files to re-create the function bindings in the event the library has been updated ([udx_refresh.sql](https://git.biotech.cdc.gov/vfn4/udf-bioutils/blob/master/udx_refresh.sql)), to perform regression testing ([udx_tests.sql](https://git.biotech.cdc.gov/vfn4/udf-bioutils/blob/master/udx_tests.sql)), or to ensure functions exist after a server restart ([udx_ensure.sql](https://git.biotech.cdc.gov/vfn4/udf-bioutils/blob/master/udx_ensure.sql), not necessary after CDH6+).
 If the behavior of the function changes over time, one can re-create the example tables using the [udx_table_create.sql](https://git.biotech.cdc.gov/vfn4/udf-bioutils/blob/master/udx_table_create.sql) file. *Please feel free to submit bugs and feature requests as issues within GitLab.*

 For further reading related to function development:
 * [Impala User-Defined Functions](https://www.cloudera.com/documentation/enterprise/6/6.0/topics/impala_udf.html)